se-edu/addressbook-level4/docs/UserGuide.md

 The index must be a positive integer 1, 2, 3, ...

 Examples:

 - `view 11/10/2016`
 - `edit 2 time 1400`
 - Edits the 2nd task of 11/10/2016.
 Changes its deadline to 1400 .

 - `find homework`
-- `delete 1`
+- `edit 1 time 1400`
-- Deletes the 1st task in the results of the find command.
+- Edits the 1st task in the results of the find command.
+Chanes its deadlin to 1400.

 ### 3.6. **Mark completed tasks:**
 Marks the task at the specified INDEX as complete.
 The index refers to the index number shown in the VisualBox.